Sridhar-Satuloori/ECM-CS-GrasphQL/README.md

 # ECM-CS-GrasphQL
-This repository contains the sample code examples using the ECM CS graphQL
+This repository contains the sample codes,  examples to use the [IBM ECM CS graphQL](https://www.ibm.com/docs/en/dbaoc?topic=services-content-graphql-api)